Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-By doing this we were able to decouple `LocationProvider` from `SolarCalculator`, but in exchange our code nearly doubled in size.
-Also note that we had to drop `IDisposable` from both classes because they can no longer reliably control the lifetime of their dependencies that may need to be disposed.
+By doing so we were able to decouple `LocationProvider` from `SolarCalculator`, but in exchange our code nearly doubled in size.
+Also note that we had to drop `IDisposable` from both classes because they **no longer own their dependencies** and thus have no business taking responsibility for their lifecycle.

-It's important to point out that the interfaces we've defined serve no other practical purpose other than making unit testing possible.
-As there is no need for actual polymorphism, these abstractions are only required to mock out the real implementations for isolated unit tests.
+While these changes may seem as an improvement to some, it's important to point out that the interfaces we've defined serve **no practical purpose other than making unit testing possible**.
+There's no need for actual polymorphism in our design, so, as far as our code is concerned, these abstractions are _autotelic_.

-Now that've done all of that work, let's finally reap the benefits and write some tests for `SolarCalculator.GetSolarTimesAsync`:
+Now that've done all of that work, let's finally reap the benefits and write some unit tests for `SolarCalculator.GetSolarTimesAsync`:

 ```csharp
 public class SolarCalculatorTests